-In a state agency this class is accountable for independently performing a full range of legal tasks, conducting research and advising the Commissioner on matters pertaining to legislation, regulations and administrative policy.
+In a state agency this class is accountable for performing legal work, conducting research and advising the Commissioner on matters pertaining to legislation, regulations and administrative policy.

 EXAMPLES OF DUTIES

 Assists in coordinating office activities and in consultation with the Office of the Attorney General performs legal work, conducts research and assists in matters pertaining to legislation, regulations and administrative policy;

 Makes recommendations regarding agency program proposals, rules and policy;

 Interprets statutes and regulations;